 3. Intrapreneurship is a stepping stone to entrepreneurship.
 Some 94 percent of intrapreneurs think they have the required skills and knowledge to start a firm of their own, and 76 percent say that fear of failure would not prevent them from starting a business, reports the Global Entrepreneurship Monitor.
 We've seen many examples of this, including Dave Morin, who co-created the Facebook Platform and Facebook Connect before starting his own company called Path.
 He established a strong reputation, visibility and skills at Facebook, which he was able to leverage in order to establish his own business.
 Of course, some entrepreneurs don't need to work at companies or even go to college, but the corporate world can certainly help increase your odds of success and its own path to achieving it.

-Dan Schawbel is a Gen Y career and workplace expert, the founder of Millennial Branding and author of the New York Times bestselling book, Promote Yourself: The New Rules For Career Success (St. Martin's Press, 2013).
+Dan Schawbel is a career and workplace expert, the founder of Millennial Branding and author of the New York Times bestselling book, Promote Yourself: The New Rules For Career Success (St. Martin's Press, 2013).
 Dan is also the author of the international bestselling book, Me 2.0 (Kaplan Publishing, 2009).
 He produces a free monthly newsletter on workplace trends and career tips.